 Basic Computer Maintenance You Should Be Doing to Your PC

-Even though computers are more affordable than they once were, that doesn’t mean you have to replace them every time it slows down.
-Here are some basic computer maintenance tasks you should be doing, but probably aren’t.
+Although they are now more affordable than they once were, you don’t need to replace your computer every time it starts to slow down.
+You should be performing the following simple computer maintenance activities, but you probably aren’t.

 Follow these 5 tips to keep things zooming along.